I’m going to keep this blog post very short and to the point as, because it’s such a dry subject, I don’t want to bore you all to tears!

 With Mosseri announcing that Instagram is going to start experimenting with NFTs this week, I bet you’re all (like me) scratching your heads and thinking what on earth is going on?

 And why should we care or need yet another Instagram feature.

 If you have not come across, or heard of NFTs yet, have you been hiding under a rock?
 NFTs or non-fungible tokens are a digital asset that cannot be replaced by another digital asset.

 It is based on blockchain technology (a bit like Bitcoin) but that’s where the similarities end.
 Cryptocurrencies are fungible (replaceable by another identical item, like cash) and NFTs are not, every single token in unique.

-NFTs are seen as a certificate of authenticity and this is why the arts world and music industry seem to be most excited about them.
+NFTs are seen as a certificate of authenticity and this is why the art world and music industry seem to be most excited about them.

 Having an NFT on an item like a piece of art or a song can mean you have the right of ownership of the copy you bought and you can use it privately, but the copyright is automatically retained by the artist.

-So, as a social media marketer or Influencer, why should we care?
+As a social media marketer or Influencer, why should we care about NFTs on Instagram?